FBC: Firebreak - A Paranatural Co‑Op Shooter in the Control Universe

 Story and Setting

-The game is set 6 years after the events that took place in Control, another game released by Remedy Entertainment.
-The game takes place within the enigmatic Oldest House, the impossibly strange extradimensional headquarters of the Federal Bureau of Control.
+The game takes place 6 years after those that happened in Control, another game developed by Remedy Entertainment.
+The game unfolds inside the mysterious Oldest House, the impossible weird extradimensional headquarters of the Federal Bureau of Control.

-Six years ago, the Oldest House was invaded by a hostile force known as the Hiss.
-In response, the FBC instated an emergency lockdown, trapping the hiss inside and turning the entire building into one giant crisis zone.
-The players will be playing as a member of the Firebreak initiative, a group of brave first responders who volunteer to take on the weirdest and the deadliest crises threatening the Oldest House.
+The Oldest House was invaded by a hostile force known as the Hiss, six years ago.
+In retaliation, the FBC initiated an emergency lock-down to contain the hiss within and transmuting the whole building into a gigantic crisis zone.
+Here, the players will step into the shoes of a member of the Firebreak initiative, “a new human organization.”
+This group of courageous first responders voluntarily tackle some of the weirdest and most dangerous crises found within OOP (Out-Of-Place) Object world events in the Oldest House.

 Gameplay